jackw01/scanlight/3d/parts_list.md

 * 8x M2x6mm pan head self-tapping screw for plastic (head diameter 4mm or less)
 * 4x 8mm diameter adhesive-backed rubber bumper (3M SJ5370 or equivalent)

+Note: the reflector box housing and diffuser bezel are available in two variants, screw-together and snap-fit.
+The snap-fit versions are designed specifically to print in ABS on a very well-tuned printer with a heated chamber; good results are not guaranteed otherwise.

 ### 35mm film carrier

 * 2x 3D printed 35mm film carrier half